-Securum to start construction of its 1 GW Serbian PV project and aims for electricity exports to EU power markets31.
-October 2012. / News Serbia Energy
+Securum to start construction of its 1 GW Serbian PV project and aims for electricity exports to EU power markets, News Serbia Energy

 A one GW, €1.75 billion photovoltaic project has received the green light in Serbia, after the government and project developer, Securum Equity Partners & Associates signed a binding framework agreement on October 25.
 Construction is scheduled to begin next April.